REP’S TWENTY-FIVE YEAR HISTORY, PART 3

 CLICK HERE if you’d like to inspect the actual 2006 REP Scorecard, which is still available in its entirety on the internet.
 Those who never saw one of our Scorecards before can judge if they were professionally and accurately researched and produced.

 Policy Director Jim DiPeso‘s great work continued with op-eds…

 - Fuel economy and the GOP (Albuquerque Tribune)

 - Hawaii ought to be a renewable energy paradise (Hawaii Reporter)

 - GOP could boost its prospects by joining climate-change fight (Seattle Times)

 - Protecting wilderness isn’t just for liberals (Everett [WA] Herald)

-State leaders were increasingly speaking up as such, too, during this time.
+State leaders who were REP members increasingly spoke up as such, too, during this time.
 Here’s one outstanding example: